About Sarah Sustaita, MS

 EMDR Basic Training - EMDRIA Approved

-Ongoing training, education, consultation for dissociation, complex trauma, religious trauma, & EMDR
+Ongoing training, education, consultation for dissociation, trauma, & EMDR

 IFS-informed parts work